Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

 Enjoy a Stay Put Day to do as you please.
-If you just can’t stay off the saddle, take a loop ride into the interior away from the sea, following quiet country roads.
-An initial slight ascent lifts you above Otranto and then flattens out as it winds through olive groves framed by stone walls.
-You may stop to ponder ancient dolmens and menhirs, the region’s mysterious prehistoric standing stones.
-Take your time on this scenic route, perhaps pausing to toast your good fortune at a local winery or stopping to observe a traditional weaving workshop.
-Back at Otranto’s beach, reward yourself with a swim and a delicious seafood lunch along the port.
+If you just can’t stay off the saddle, take a loop ride inland, away from the sea, following quiet country roads.
+A gentle ascent lifts you above Otranto before the route levels out, winding through olive groves bordered by dry stone walls.
+You may choose to stop and reflect at ancient dolmens and menhirs, the region’s mysterious prehistoric standing stones.
+Take your time on this scenic route—perhaps pausing for a tasting at a local winery or visiting a traditional weaving workshop.

 Today's Ride Choices

-Otranto to Uggiano la Chiesa loop — 26 km (16 miles)
+Otranto to Uggiano la Chiesa Loop — 26 km (16 miles) | Otranto Walk — 3 km (2 miles)

 What to Expect: